 The Beginnings

-There I quickly rose to soloist and had the good fortune to be trained by the famous Ferdinand Grossmann.
-I was able to experience musical highlights as a soprano soloist in the now legendary recordings of the Vienna Boys' Choir with Nikolaus Harnoncourt and the Concentus Musicus, for the Bach Cantata Edition and as the "Shepherd" in "Tannhäuser" with Sir Georg Solti and the Vienna Philharmonic.
-Also impressive was my performance of Franz Schubert's "Heidenröslein" before Her Royal Highness Queen Elizabeth II, as part of the Vienna Boys' Choir's major tour of England.
+I quickly became a celebrated soloist at this venerable institution and had the extraordinary privilege of studying under the aegis of the renowned Ferdinand Grossmann.
+As a soprano soloist, I was able to set musical milestones in the now legendary recordings of Wiener Sängerknaben under the direction of Nikolaus Harnoncourt and the Concentus Musicus for the Bach cantata edition, as well as in the role of the "Shepherd" in "Tannhäuser" under Sir Georg Solti with the Vienna Philharmonic.
+No less impressive was my solo of Franz Schubert's "Heidenröslein" in front of Her Royal Highness Queen Elizabeth II during the successful tour of England of Wiener Sängerknaben.

-Above all, however, the Sunday concerts with the Vienna Hofmusikkapelle in the Vienna Hofburg were among the highlights of the Wiener Sängerknaben, as musical cultural ambassadors of the Republic of Austria.
+Moreover, the Sunday performances with the Vienna Hofmusikkapelle in the magnificent Vienna Hofburg were among the outstanding events in the history of Wiener Sängerknaben, in which we acted as musical cultural ambassadors of the Republic of Austria.